telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 Use this options to enable the MultiCheck filtering support for that column.

-> If you have enabled the columns.multi option and your Grid uses serverPaging (or ServerOperations(true) if using the MVC wrappers) you need to provide columns.filterable.dataSource.
-If columns.filterable.dataSource is not provided bad performance.
+> If you have enabled the columns.multi option and your Grid uses serverPaging (or ServerOperations(true) when using the MVC wrappers) you will need to provide columns.filterable.dataSource.
+Otherwise, a negative impact on the performance could be observed.

 #### Example - enable checkbox filtering support.
     <div id="grid"></div>